WWDCNotes/WWDCNotes/Sources/WWDCNotes/WWDCNotes.docc/WWDC22/WWDC22-110356-Meet-distributed-actors-in-Swift.md

 Discover distributed actors — an extension of Swift’s actor model that simplifies development of distributed systems.
 We'll explore how distributed actor isolation and location transparency can help you avoid the accidental complexity of networking, serialization, and other transport concerns when working with distributed apps and systems.

-To get the most out of this session, watch “Protect mutable state with Swift actors” from WWDC21.

 @Metadata {
    @TitleHeading("WWDC22")
    @PageKind(sampleCode)